Your Guide to the Best Tahquamenon Falls Camping Options + Winter Camping Tips

 Kritter’s Northcountry Campground & Cabins

-With a large pavilion for gatherings and play areas for the youngest campers, this campground is an ideal option for seasoned campers who are searching for a tranquil Tahquamenon Falls camping experience in the heart of the Upper Peninsula.
+With a large pavilion for gatherings and play areas for the youngest campers, this campground is an ideal option for seasoned campers searching for a tranquil Tahquamenon Falls camping experience in the heart of the Upper Peninsula.

 Winter Camping in Tahquamenon Falls State Park

 Tahquamenon Falls State Park is one of just a handful of state parks in Michigan that offer winter camping.
-Many campers find that one of the most magical — and underrated — times of year to visit the Tahquamenon Falls is winter.
+Many campers find that one of the most magical — and underrated — times of year to visit the Tahquamenon Falls in winter.

 When snow and ice dominate the Upper Peninsula landscape, the waterfalls showcase their magnificent power and infinite beauty.
 In fact, they become two of the most beautiful frozen waterfalls in Michigan.
 Not to mention, there are far fewer visitors, so your visit is more intimate and peaceful.